drolsonmi/math1040/Projects/Topics/ImprovingASkill.md

 ---------------------------
 # Project 2: Graph the Data
-s a reminder, here is the question your group is answering:
+As a reminder, here is the question your group is answering:

 > I want to improve my typing.
 Does increasing typing speed affect accuracy?
 Does the perceived difficulty of the passage affect this relationship?